Algorithms for Adaptive Experiments that Trade-off Statistical Analysis with Reward: Combining Uniform Random Assignment and Reward Maximization: Towards More Statistically Sensitive Thompson Sampling Algorithms

-Note the inclusion of a resampling step.\footnote{This step is used to prevent using the same $\textbf{p}$ sample to determine if a difference exceeds $c$, and for action selection, as this can result in TS behaving too exploitatively, choosing the estimated best arm too frequently.}
+Note the inclusion of a resampling step.\footnote{This step is used to prevent using the same $\textbf{p}$ sample to determine if a difference exceeds the 'small-difference' threshold $\delta$, and for arm selection, as this can result in TS behaving too exploitatively, choosing the estimated best arm too frequently.}